 No one knows what happened to my brother.
-They said it was an accident.
-Seems to me it would be pretty difficult to accidentally find your head caved in…
+They said it was an accident, but it seems to me it would be pretty difficult to accidentally find your head caved in.

 There barely any light in the loft save for the shimmer of moon that gleamed through the fogged skylight window.
 There was a lamp though, at the far end of the angled room.
 The walls seemed to close in around you, leering at angular slants, meeting in a point that settled flat in the middle.
 It was there in the centre that the window stood.

 That’s strange.
 My eyes took a moment to adjust, I thought I might have been seeing things.
 But no, sure as day at the far end of the room was a lamp overlooking a desk.
 Only the desk was covered neatly by a moth-beaten cloth.
 Ignoring the boxes of books and photograph albums and long discarded Christmas decorations (there were at least seven trees bound in boxes up here) I climbed toward the desk, all the while faintly aware of something watching me.
 Not with eyes, it didn’t feel like eyes, but there was an itch at the forefront of my mind.
 Elijah?

 “Hurry up would ya!
 We ain’t got all f*cking day!” there was a sigh that sounded like the tapping of keys, “Christ boy!
 Can ya walk or must ya crawl?
 Do ya have any idea how long I’ve been left up here?”

 “Who’s…” I swallowed hard, feet heavy on the boards of the floor, my heart ached for retreat, to scuttle off down the ladder and forget I’d ever been up here.
 NO. You can’t hide from this.
 “Who’s there?”